arduino/docs-content/content/arduino-cloud/09.business/09.arduino-cloud-for-business/contend.md

 With Arduino Cloud for Business, you can create an unlimited number of dashboards.
 Push button, Switch, Scheduler, Map, Chart… These are just a few of the many widgets you can customize to visualize all your data or to remotely control your devices.

-To start creating your dashboard, go to the **Dashboards** tab in [Arduino IoT Cloud](https://create.arduino.cc/iot/dashboards) and select the Thing you want to create a dashboard for.
+To start creating your dashboard, go to the **Dashboards** tab in [Arduino Cloud](app.arduino.cc/dashboards) and select the Thing you want to create a dashboard for.

 ![Dashboard example](assets/dashboard-example.png "Dashboard example")